Program Blocks

 A person wearing a yellow hard hat and black shirt is chopping down a tree with a saw in a wooded area, surrounded by leaves and branches.

-Every student learns the fundamentals of forestry, safety, and sustainable fuel production, felling trees, splitting firewood, and maintaining the campus trails.
 This work connects students to the ecosystem that supports the school, fostering a tangible respect for the land.

 Two women and one man in a forest, wearing orange safety vests, holding gardening tools, with the women smiling and striking poses, and the man walking in the background.